shadowsocks/shadowsocks-windows/README.md

 For UDP, you need to use SocksCap or ProxyCap to force programs you want to be proxied to tunnel over Shadowsocks

+#### Multiple Instances

+If you want to manage multiple servers using other tools like SwitchyOmega, you can start multiple Shadowsocks instances.
+To avoid configuration conflicts, copy Shadowsocks to a new directory and choose a different local port.

+Also, make sure to use `SOCKS5` proxy in SwitchyOmega, since we have only one HTTP proxy instance.

 #### Develop

 Visual Studio 2015 is required.